ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth.md

 | Keyboard-interactive      | :material-close:      | :material-check-bold: | :material-close:      |
 | GSSAPI                    | :material-close:      | :material-close:      | :material-check-bold: |

+## Authorization

+ContainerSSH offers a separate webhook to process authorization after the authentication is complete.
+This is a webhook-only feature that lets you compare the username entered in SSH and the username that has been authenticated.

+This is especially useful for non-webhook authentication methods, such as Kerberos and oAuth2.
+The details of the authorization protocol are described on the [webhook page](auth-webhook.md).

 ## Configuration

 You can configure the authentication with the following options: